 Year around, but not always on snow.
 Note that Aurora will be possible to see from October to March, if clear weather.

-We will have snow from approx November to april.
-If no snow we will use a normal mtb.
+We will have snow from approx November to April.
+If there is no snow, we will use a normal MTB.

 What to wear